Painting Equipment - Finishing Techniques

 Anthropomorphic robots

-We are already talking about state-of-the-art machines with outstanding performance.
-Such a robot 'at work' looks like something out of a science fiction film.
-The gun is mounted on the end of a robotic arm capable of replicating the movement of the human hand and arm.
-The movements of such a robot are on 6 axes.
+We are already talking about state-of-the-art machines with remarkable performance.
+This robot "at work" looks like something out of a science fiction movie.
+The gun is mounted at the end of a robotic arm capable of reproducing the movement of the human hand and arm.
+The movements of such a robot are 6-axis.

-The movements required to cover an object perfectly, no matter how complicated, are "translated" into a computer program, allowing the robot to reproduce them identically whenever necessary.
-This is a system with very good productivity and reproducibility.
-The disadvantage of such machines can only be the price.
+The movements needed to perfectly cover an object, however complicated, are "translated" into a computer program, and the robot can reproduce them identically whenever necessary.
+We are dealing with a system with very good productivity and reproducibility.
+The downside to such machines may only be the price.

 reciprocal